cs-24-pt-10-01/thor/README.md

 sudo ./target/release/thor-server
 ```

-For Windows, execute the following command in PowerShell as an administrator:
+For Windows, execute the following command in Windows Terminal as an administrator:

 ```bash
 .\target\release\thor-server.exe